 WHAT IS THIS

-It's a browser for the Have I Been Pwned breach database, styled like a noir case-file archive.
-Every breach gets its own page with dates, account counts, data types stolen, and how long it took for the breach to be made public.
+It's a browser for the Have I Been Pwned breach database, framed like a noir case-file archive.
+Each breach gets its own page with dates, affected account counts, exposed data, and how long it took for the breach to become public.

 HOW IT WORKS